marcelohdez/Atmpt/README.md

 # atmpt

-Pronounced _attempt_, Atmpt is a simple CLI program which lets you quickly create a temporary project and open it in your chosen `$VISUAL` environment variable.
+Pronounced _attempt_, atmpt is a simple CLI program which lets you quickly create a temporary project and open it in your chosen `$VISUAL` environment variable.